wang264y/docker-data-science-environment/README.md

-# Quickstart guide
+# Docker for Data Science environment

-This project was developed in response to [a request from the Mount Holyoke College Sociology Data Lab to LITS](https://docs.google.com/document/d/1aEAwJX2ccDEbcrMphFKG6Z8XaFU-yQ4xG-hqFXWdCT0/edit) for assistance in creating a standardized and reproducible data science research environment.
+This project was developed in response to [a request from the Mount Holyoke College Sociology Data Lab ](https://docs.google.com/document/d/1aEAwJX2ccDEbcrMphFKG6Z8XaFU-yQ4xG-hqFXWdCT0/edit) for assistance in creating a standardized and reproducible data science research environment.

+The template repository was developed by [Abby Drury](https://lits.mtholyoke.edu/about-lits/staff/abby-drury) in the [Academic Technologies department in LITS](https://lits.mtholyoke.edu/about-lits/departments/technology-infrastructure-systems-support/academic-technologies) in consultation with [Benjamin Gebre-Medhin](https://www.mtholyoke.edu/directory/faculty-staff/benjamin-gebre-medhin) from the Department of Sociology and Anthropology and the Data Science Committee.

+## Implementation notes

+This project is set up to save the environment (JupyterLab, notebooks, and R/Python packages) for the project.
+It is _not_ set up to keep autosave information or other [dotfiles](https://en.wikipedia.org/wiki/Hidden_file_and_hidden_directory) that are understood as incidental and unrelated to the reproducibility of the research results.

 There is more detail on the Docker environment and for more details on prerequisites for the environment in [the environment README](environment/README.md).

+### A warning on documentation stubs

-**TODO** `analysis` and `data` also have their own READMEs.
+The `analysis` and `data` directories also have their own READMEs.
 Please be sure to update them to reflect your project.

-## Notes on implementation

-This project is set up to save the environment (JupyterLab, notebooks, and R/Python packages) for the project.
-It is _not_ set up to keep autosave information or other [dotfiles](https://en.wikipedia.org/wiki/Hidden_file_and_hidden_directory) that are understood as incidental and unrelated to the reproducibility of the research results.

 ### JupyterLab